HyejunJeong/covert-cnc-exfiltration/README.md

 If you do upload on a file that doesn't exist, it will tell you so.

 To rewrite the send and receieve function so data are hidden; please edit the server_send(self, conn, msg) in server2.py, def server_recv(self, conn) in server2py, def client_send(self, msg) in client2.py, and def client_recv(self) in client2.py

+A server and the client communicates through a TCP with encryption.